rcook/beginning-practical-haskell/part02.md

 ```

 This doesn't look like much, but when dealing with multiple levels of nested parentheses, `$` can eliminate much of this line noise and go a long towards making the code look less [Lisp-like][seaofparentheses].
 When you use parentheses, `$` or a combination of the two, is entirely a matter of taste, though you'll need to get used to it in order to be able read other people's code.

+# Functions, expressions and lexical scope

+* `let` and `in`: let-bindings introduce one or more new names with associated expressions into the expression after `in`

 [haskellcurry]: https://en.wikipedia.org/wiki/Haskell_Curry
 [lambdacalculus]: https://en.wikipedia.org/wiki/Lambda_calculus